AmirMohammad-Sharbati/digital-system-design/README.md

 ### Synthesizable Processor (Exercise 3)
-The codes located in `exercise_3/verilog_codes/` directory are designed to be **synthesizable**.
-While Icarus Verilog is used for functional simulation, tools like **Quartus** would be used for actual synthesis into a gate-level netlist.
-The simulation commands remain the same, but the code structure emphasizes synthesizable constructs.
+The designs in `exercise_3/verilog_codes/` follow synthesizable Verilog conventions and can be tested using Icarus Verilog or synthesized in tools like **Intel Quartus Prime**.

 #### Synthesis Workflow (Quartus Example)
 1. Open Quartus.